scicloud/Final-Project/README.md

 Scenes: StartMenu represents the Main Menu.
 Scene1 represents the play state of the game.

+Bugs: Camera does not snap back to player after death unless user highlights camera in inspector.

 (Art/Sprites were done in collaboration between my friend and I. Music/sounds were found online at www.freesound.org)